 How to Start the Video?

-The very first seconds of the video are hugely important because it’s then when you are able to grab the viewer’s attention which is so hard to get these days.
+The very first seconds of the video is hugely important because it’s then when you are able to grab the viewer’s attention which is so hard to get these days.
 You should transmit the information of what the video is about and “promise” the value for the person who’ll watch your video in a very limited amount of time.
 Making a fast introduction within a few seconds will help you trigger your audience’s interest.
 Imagine it as the subject of an email.
 If it doesn’t inspire you, will you open it?
 Of course not.
 So, begin your video with a very short and informative introduction.

 What the Content of the Video Should Be?